chabibchabib/GCpu_OpticalFlow/Doc/Tuto.rst

 ========

-In this tutorial, you will quickly learn the basics of writing scripts using the code.
+In this tutorial, we will quickly learn the basics of writing your own scripts for the purpose of using the code.

-Before starting, you need to verify that all the :ref:`Requirements` for the desired version are already installed.
+Before starting, you will will need to verify that all the :ref:`Requirements` for the desired version are already installed.
-First, it is mandatory to create a ``.py`` file.
+First, it is mandatory to create an ``.py`` file.
 The main function that computes the displacement was implemented in ``compute_flow`` module and has the same name.

-Therefore, you have to specify the path of  :ref:`Compute flow`.
+Therefore, we have to specify the path of  :ref:`Compute flow`.
 To do this, it's mandatory to use ``sys``:

 .. code-block:: python